 RxAlert is a confidential communication tool between only health care providers and law enforcement; prepared and disseminated daily by SC Pharmacy Association staff.
 The information shared on these reports is confidential and must remain in the possession of the intended recipients of RxAlert.
 While acts of forgery and diversion are not protected under HIPAA regulations, SCPhA stresses that all network members take necessary steps to ensure the confidentiality of these reports.
 Participants will be removed from the distribution list for breaches of confidentiality.

-Incidents can be reported at any time to SCPhA preferably via facsimile or email, but a toll free phone number is available for reports or questions.
-The reports are compiled and sent out via fax and email every week day.
+Incidents can be reported at any time to SCPhA using the form below, but a phone number is available for reports or questions.
+The reports are compiled and sent out via fax and email every weekday.
 If an urgent situation occurs outside of these times, an additional RxAlert may be sent out.

 The RxAlert Incident Report Form (below) is used for reporting incidents.
 Incidents may also be reported by phone by calling SCPhA at 803.354.9977 and asking to report an RxAlert incident or leave a voice mail.
 All pertinent details must be included for proper documentation of reports including your contact information, in case of a need for clarification and for documentation purposes.